 Though ADHD impacts all areas of one’s life, the workplace can be a peculiar challenge.
 Before being diagnosed with ADHD, I lost several jobs that I loved due to my inability to focus.
 I was routinely on the chopping block for missing key points during meetings, not completing projects and simply not making important connections.
 According to the Attention Deficit Disorder Association, this experience is common and costly, with adult ADHD sufferers earning a whopping $5,000-$10,000 less than their counterparts.

-Whether you’re at a job that aligns with your ADHD or not, seeking and receiving treatment for your disorder may significantly improve your productivity.
-However, divulging your condition if diagnosed may not be the best idea.
+Regardless of whether you’re at a job that aligns with your ADHD, seeking and receiving treatment for your disorder may significantly improve your productivity.
+Divulging your condition if diagnosed, however, may not be the best idea.
 Instead, ask for accommodations to help with symptoms, such as a quiet area to work or breaking down larger projects.

 ADHD, Black Women and Societal Factors